Showing posts with label Capizeño. Show all posts

 The latik na tuba (nipa palm syrup) is poured over the puso right before you scoop it out to eat it.

-When in Panay, drop by the Holy Grounds Coffee Shop, just across the Santa Monica church in the proper of Pueblo, Panay, Capiz.
+When in Panay, drop by at the Holy Grounds Coffee Shop, just across the Santa Monica church in the proper of Pueblo, Panay, Capiz.

 If you liked this post, share it.